TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 <img src="/images/2018/07/approach1.png"/>

-But we want to be fast! :)
+But we want to the process the queue quickly! :)
 So of course, we could spawn multiple Goroutines to process our queue.
-The problem is, what happens when two Goroutines want to mutate a value within the same key at the same time?
+The problem is, what happens when two Goroutines want to mutate the same key/value at the same time?
 We will most likely have a race condition of course!
 Our next naive approach is to place a mutex lock on the map.
 By placing a mutex lock for the map, we can ensure that no two Goroutines access a given key/value at the same time.